Jason2Brownlee/blog/content/posts/days-matter.md

 You need a goal or objective and you must to keep moving toward it.

-Otherwise, time passes, you look up and you have lost weeks, month, years with nothing to show for it.
+Otherwise, time passes, you look up and you have lost weeks, months, years with nothing to show for it.
+The time is all burned up.
+Consumed.
+Spent.
+Stolen.

-Each day matters.
+Each and every day matters.

-Set aside a block of time and make progress toward the current objective.
+Set aside a block of time and make progress toward the current thing.

 Once the objective is reached, set a new one.
 Fast.